nychealth/monkeypox-data/README.md

 # NYC Monkeypox (Orthopoxvirus) Data
 This repository contains data on the Monkeypox (Orthopoxvirus) virus in New York City (NYC), from the NYC Department of Health and Mental Hygiene.
+You can view a visualization of these data on the NYC Health Department's [Monkeypox Surveillance Data webpage](https://www1.nyc.gov/site/doh/data/health-tools/monkeypox.page).

 ***